 Whilst qualifications and experience are essential requirements, we also make sure that our leaders have the right temperament to lead a trip group comprised of individuals who have a range of previous experience and expectations.

-The leader is a vital contributor to the enjoyment and well-being of the trip members and he or she will be there to deal with any unexpected problems.
+The leader is a vital contributor to the enjoyment and well-being of the course members and he or she will be there to deal with any unexpected problems.
 To that end, we aim to provide a leader who will make the trip both successful and enjoyable throughout.

 Our leaders hold current wilderness first aid certificates and have experience of dealing with remote river related medical conditions.